wballard/starphleet/index.md

 you put your headquarters in a private, hidden repository than can only be reached by private key `git+ssh`.

-## healthcheck
-Each service repository can supply a `healthcheck` file, which contains an URL snippet **http://<container-ip>:<container-port>/<snippet>**.
-You supply the `<snippet>`, and if you don't provide it, the default is just blank, meaning hitting the root of your service.

-As soon as a 200 comes back, you are good to go and the new service is put into rotation to take over future requests from the prior version.

-You get 60 seconds for your service to return this 200 past when it is initially started.

 # Services
 Services are any program you can dream up that meet these conditions: